flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 The main downside to Pay As You Go (other than not getting a new phone as part of it) is that the costs are often higher than SIM Only for the same allowances.
 This isn’t universally true but tends to be.
 Of course, when it comes to the new phone part, as with SIM Only you have the option to buy a handset outright and use it on Pay As You Go.

 Pay As You Go often won’t come with the same extras as Pay Monthly or SIM Only plans either.
-Some networks have extras exclusive to Pay As You Go, but generally you’ll be getting fewer or inferior extras.
+Some networks have extras that are exclusive to Pay As You Go, but generally you’ll be getting fewer or inferior extras.
 By extras, we mean things like ‘free’ subscriptions, and free roaming beyond Europe.
 So it’s worth checking what you get before committing to any type of plan.

 Change network